Onewheel+ and V1 owners just got a whole lot less range-anxious.

 Included in the Ranger™ kit:

-- Silicone cap for XT60 connector
+- Silicone cap for XT60 connector.

-- Printed installation instructions
+- Printed color installation instructions with photo annotations.

 This simple install takes about 30-45 minutes or less, depending on how handy you are.
 You will need to remove your battery from the Onewheel and open it's case, which will void your warranty, if any is left.